earthlab/rslurm/README.md

 ### Installation

 Install the package from R with `install.packages('rslurm')`.
-Note that job submission is only possible on a system with access to a SLRUM workload manager (i.e a system where the command line utilities `squeue` or `sinfo` return information from a Slurm head node).
+Note that job submission is only possible on a system with access to a Slurm workload manager (i.e. a system where the command line utilities `squeue` or `sinfo` return information from a Slurm head node).

 ### Documentation